 • Real-Time Information: Knowing when the next bus is arriving reduces uncertainty, making service more attractive.

 Bus Rapid Transit is envisioned as a community project that will benefit more than just transit riders.
-A number of organizations are currently involved in exploring the possibility of BRT for Pittsburgh:
+A number of organizations are currently involved in exploring the possibility of BRT for Pittsburgh, including:

 |• Allegheny Conference on Community Development